kablag/AScall/README.md

 multiply selectors - *pickerInput*, *shinyMolBio* for PCR plate - *pcrPlateInput* and PCR curves plot - *renderAmpCurves*.

+> General note: some of operations are time consuming (e.g. curves preprocession).
+So be patient!!!

 ### Installation

 Copy all files (or generics.R, server.R, ui.R for minimal installation) to any